-This spectacular summer holiday to Norway’s fjords makes for an exceptional self-drive adventure.
-From Alesund’s pretty peninsula setting set out on a road trip deep into Norway’s western fjords.
+This spectacular summer holiday to Norway makes for an exceptional self-drive adventure, from Alesund’s pretty peninsula, setting out on a road trip deep into the iconic western fjords.
 You’ll be able to take in some of the world’s great natural wonders from some of Norway’s most exciting routes, descending to Geirangerfjord via the vertigo-inducing switchbacks of the Eagle Road.
-We’ve selected a hip town centre property, a secluded stylishly Scandinavian woodland retreat and a venerated luxury chalet-style stay that’s been captivating adventurers, royalty and writers for more than a century and suggest you immerse yourself in the stunning locations.
+We’ve selected a hip town centre property, a secluded stylishly Scandinavian woodland retreat and a venerated chalet-style stay that’s been captivating adventurers, royalty and writers for more than a century and suggest you immerse yourself in the stunning locations.
 Perhaps take a ramble or head into the hills, back off the pace and allow the matchless peace and privacy to wash over you.

 Stay: Hotel Brosundet